Farer/bw_path_finding/README.md

 In this case, the algorithm is simpler but may sometimes perform slower than A*.

 ## Branches
-- main : BW algorithm
+- main : BWP algorithm
 - Anya
 - Tangent Bug